 First the differences.
 It helps to know that SSDI is an “entitlement” program whereas SSI is a welfare program.
 SSDI is not “needs based”, but a right based upon payroll tax contributions.
 SSDI does not consider income or resources in determining benefit payment amounts, but SSI benefits are not available to those with more than $2000 in “resources” and is reduced dollar-for-dollar because of any income.
 In short SSI is limited to the “indigent”.
 But if Dallas billionaire Mark Cuban became disabled he could collect SSDI benefits.

-If you listen to much ultra-conservative media you might think qualifying for social security disability is a piece of cake.
+If you have listened to ultra-conservative media you might think qualifying for social security disability is a piece of cake.
 Many are surprised that in order to qualify for disability benefits you must have been disabled for at least 1 year or your disability is expected to last at least 1 year.
-This requirement often discourages those recently out of work due to a disability from filing, choosing unwisely to wait until 12 months have passed to file their disability claim.
+This requirement often discourages those recently out of work due to a disability from filing.
+Many wrongly assumed that they must wait until 12 months have passed to file their disability claim.

 For many disabled workers applying for SSDI benefits, the entitlement to Medicare can be as if not more important as the monthly benefit checks.
 Yet Americans are surprised to learn that there is a 24 month waiting period for Medicare benefits.
 This unfortunate feature of the law seems counterproductive, as early medical treatment can often mean a return to work.
 What is even odder is that Medicaid eligibility under the SSI program has no waiting period.

-5 month waiting period for SSDI benefits.
+SSDI benefits have a 5 month waiting period for payment of monthly benefits.

 There are no disability benefits payable for the first 5 months of disability.
 This feature can be analogized to a medical insurance deductible, and is certainly not consistent with the Fox News portrayal of disabled Americans “living large” on the program.

 Social security disability insurance benefits are “offset” in most states by worker’s compensation benefits received.